Classic Car Facts

 • Leather-bound toolkit

 • Leather-bound Owner's Manual and 1979 Limited Warranty Booklet

 • Original Ownercard Warranty Identification Card

-• Original initialed Ford Motor Company Gate Release & Accounting Form
+• Initialed Ford Motor Company Gate Release & Accounting Form copy

 • Lincoln digital garage door opener with all accessories (still in original box)

 One item of note is that the cassette player does not currently work, but this does not affect the operation of the stereo or CB radio.
 All other power options, including power seats, lumbar support, windows, door locks, trunk release, antenna, “Autolamp System,” Cartier clock and air conditioning function as they should.
 In addition, the car’s finish has minor imperfections that do not detract from the overall appearance of the car.

 This car was built on November 17, 1978—three days ahead of the production schedule—and was shipped to Spitzer Motors of Elyria.
 It was subsequently purchased by Hedwig B. Varouh and placed in service on November 26, 1978, in whose possession it remained for the next 26 years until his passing.
 In 2005, it was purchased by a Lincoln collector who enjoyed it for pleasure drives and cruise-ins, always ensuring that it was properly maintained and stored indoors.

 If an extremely rare car—even among Collector’s Series Mark Vs—is what you desire, this classic is for you.